 What Do I Do If My Dog is Having a Panic Attack?

-Your furry friend’s safety is the most important thing to consider during a dog panic attack.
-If your dog begins running around full speed or moving quickly in any direction, it may be hard for you to get out of the way.
+Your canine companion’s safety is the most important thing to consider during an intense panic attack.
+If your dog begins running around at full speed or moving quickly in any direction, it may be hard for you to get out of the way.

-- When it is time for a bath or nail trimmings make sure you have plenty of treats on hand.
+- When it is time for a bath or nail trimmings, make sure you have plenty of treats on hand.
 Dogs may experience more stress during these activities if they are not used to them or do not understand why they are being done.

 - Introduce new people slowly with treats that your dog loves!

 - Take your dog for more vigorous exercise to tire your dog physically and mentally.
 Giving your dog a good workout will burn off that extra nervous energy and make them calmer and more relaxed.

 - If doggie daycare or other dog socialization is not an option, try to come up with a fun activity that your pet loves and do it regularly.
 This will help them build confidence so are better prepared if they ever need to be around other dogs again.

 - Make sure your veterinarian check’s your dog’s health for any issues that may be contributing to the panic attacks.

 - Offer comfort to help your dog.
 Like humans, dogs need a little reassurance, support and some quality time with their owner.

 Good nutrition and exercise are important for overall health and well-being, including mental health.
 Dogs that are physically and mentally healthy are less likely to experience irrational fears or other psychological problems.